 "The principal is to collect from each pupil or the pupil's parent the purchase price of any instructional material the pupil has lost, destroyed, or unnecessarily damaged and to report and transmit such amounts collected to the Assistant Superintendent of Finance.
 If the material is lost or destroyed during the first year of use, the purchase price of the material shall be collected.
 If the material has been in use for more than one year and is in the current adoption period, a sum ranging between 50 and 75 percent of the purchase price shall be collected.
 If the material is damaged, the sum shall be determined by the physical condition of the book.
-Upon reasonable effort by the principal to collect the sum, failure to satisfy the debt may result in the suspension of the pupil from participation in extracurricular activities or satisfaction of the debt by the pupil through community service activities at the school site as determined by the principal.
+Upon reasonable effort by the principal to collect the sum, failure to satisfy the debt may result in the suspension of the pupil from participation in extracurricular activities or satisfaction of the debt by the principal.
 The principal may not delay the transfer of a pupil's permanent record or delay the awarding of grades due to failure of payment of assessment on lost, destroyed, or damaged materials."